DaniArnaout/DaniArnaout.github.io/menu/collection-view/README.md

 As you've seen in the example above, the framework is **fully** customizable since it's built on top of native `Apple UIKit` components like `UITableView` & `UICollectionView`.

 To customize any aspect of Abstract Layer, simply:
-* Subclass any of `Abstract Layer` classes to do your cusotmizations
+* Subclass any of `Abstract Layer` classes to do your customizations
 * Conform to the `delegate` and `datasource` protocols just as you would do with a regular `UITableView` & `UICollectionView`

 <mark style="background-color: rgb(200, 235, 255);"><b>Abstract Layer is not a prototyping tool, it's strictly a production-level framework.
-All of our customers rely on Absract Layer in their live apps.</b></mark>
+All of our customers rely on Abstract Layer in their live apps.</b></mark>

 ### Where to go next?